 Schedule quality time with each other while planning your wedding

-I have said this so many times already, it feels like it has become too obvious to mention again, but planning a wedding is a lot of work.
-Even when you want to keep things small and simple, you will soon realize that it entails more than you might have originally thought.
+I feel like I'm saying this all the time, but planning a wedding takes a lot of work.
+Even when you want to keep things small and simple, you will realise pretty early on that it entails more than you might have originally thought.

 Every once in a while though, you need to realize that you are planning this wedding because you have found someone whom you would like to spend the rest of your life with, and spending some quality time with just the two of you will be a welcome break in the planning process.